 The measurement and control of market risks are the responsibility of Market Risk Management, which is part of the Risk Division.
-The limits are approved by the appropriate committees, with responsibility resting mainly with the ALCO and Markets Committee.
-The Integrated Risk Committee also reviews the main market risks.
+The appropriate committees approve the limits, with responsibility resting mainly with the ALCO and Markets Committee.
+The Integrated Risk Committee also reviews the principal market risks.